la-boat-traffic/la-boat-traffic/README.md

 - The modal average of ships in port was 10, by a wide margin.

 # Recommendations

+- Utilize our Holt model when weekly models are not feasible (holiday weeks)
 - Staffing, shifts, and material focus should remain on latter parts of the week as port traffic, as well as backlog, tends to reach a maximum
 - The port should be prepared to handle at least 10 ships, likely including one non-container ship at berth on high-occupancy days